-The only "Prestige Industrial" use in this area (apart from automotive uses and Visca Electric - the subject property) is located at 5594 Fraser St - Streamline Auto & Marine Upholstery.
+The only "Prestige Industrial" use in this area (apart from automotive uses and Visca Electric) is Streamline Auto & Marine Upholstery.

-Streamline Auto is located on a double lot (24m) sandwiched between the former Royal Canadian Legion Branch (institutional) and a vacant lot at 5584 Fraser St. In this particular instance, impact on existing land uses is minimal with adequate separation from residential.
+Streamline Auto is located on a double lot (24m) sandwiched between the former Royal Canadian Legion Branch (institutional) and the subject property (vacant lot) at 5584 Fraser St. In this particular instance, impacts on existing land uses is minimal given the specific nature of the Streamline Auto industrial use, which does not require an ECA approval.